FAQ

 Find travel directions to Bass Coast Festival from Kelowna or Kamloops HERE.

-Our gate staff work hard to keep everyone safe.
-Be patient and courteous with our staff.
-Abuse of any kind will result in you not getting into the festival.
+Our gate and parking teams work hard to ensure safety.
+Be patient and courteous with all team members.
+Any form of abuse will result in denial of entry to the festival.

-Bring your ID.
-Government issued ID is required through the gate as Bass Coast is a 19+ event.
+Bring a government-issued photo ID, as Bass Coast is a 19+ event.

-Check out the gate hours and arrive on time.
-There will be no entry after the gate is closed.
+Check the Gate Hours and arrive on time.
+No entry will be allowed once the gate closes.

 Camping Essentials